-- (b) A foreign cooperative may not be denied a certificate of authority by reason of any difference between the laws of the jurisdiction under which the foreign cooperative is organized and the law of this state. - (c) A certificate of authority does not authorize a foreign cooperative to engage in any activity or exercise any power that a cooperative may not engage in or exercise in this state.

-This article needs examination by the Committee with respect to whether any type of cooperative organization organized in another state should be permitted to obtain a certificate of authority under this act.
-"Foreign cooperative" is defined in this draft as a "foreign entity [not a domestic entity] organized under a law similar to this [act] in another jurisdiction" [emphasis supplied].
+1 [ARTICLE] 13 2 FOREIGN COOPERATIVES 3 4 SECTION 1301.
+GOVERNING LAW.
+5 (a) The law of the state or other jurisdiction under which a foreign cooperative is organized governs relations among the participants of the foreign cooperative and between the 6 7 participants and the foreign cooperative.
+8 (b) A foreign cooperative may not be denied a certificate of authority by reason of any 9 difference between the laws of the jurisdiction under which the foreign cooperative is organized 10 and the law of this state.
+11 (c) A certificate of authority does not authorize a foreign cooperative to engage in any 12 activity or exercise any power that a cooperative association may not engage in or exercise in this 13 state.
+14 Reporters' Note Style has questioned the "in a like manner" phrase.
+It is consistent with both ULLCA II 15 and RULPA (2001).
+The Reporters also engaged in an interim "discussion" about use of the 16 term "business" (as opposed to, e.g., "activities").
+The Revised Model Nonprofit Corp Act uses 17 "business" and Baarda uses "business" in his treatise (circa 1985) on cooperatives.
+So do the 18 cooperative acts, e.g., of South Dakota and Colorado.
+A concern is unintended consequences.
+19 20 Thus, no change appears in this draft.
+21 22 This article needs examination by the Committee with respect to whether any type of cooperative organization organized in another state should be permitted to obtain a certificate of 23 24 authority under this act.
+"Foreign cooperative" is defined in this draft as a "foreign entity [not a 25 domestic entity] organized under a law similar to this [act] in another jurisdiction" [emphasis supplied].
 How "similar" is "similar"?
-A number of states have specialized cooperative statutes, e.g., cooperatives for agriculture, cooperatives for rural power, cooperatives for housing, but do not have a general cooperative statute.
+A number of states have specialized cooperative statutes, 26 27 e.g., cooperatives for agriculture, cooperatives for rural power, cooperatives for housing, but do 28 not have a general cooperative statute.
 If a traditional cooperative formed in a state that permits cooperatives to be organized for many purposes seeks to qualify in a state with only specialized statutes, the cooperative will need to qualify as a for profit or non-profit corporation that does not fit the cooperative "mold."
 Should this act offer an alternative?
 A traditional cooperative could be organized under this act for any purpose except that will be specifically excluded.
 In this draft, the Reporters have assumed "similar" means a cooperative association of a type formed under a statute that would clearly be seen as "similar" to this act meaning the same kind of statute.
 This article would clearly be seen as "similar" to this act meaning the same kind of statute.
-This article would currently have limited use by cooperative organizations organized in other states unless organized under an act which is essentially the same as this one, currently Wyoming, Minnesota, Iowa and Tennessee.
+This article would currently have limited use by cooperative organizations organized in other states unless organized under an act which is essentially the same as this one, currently Wyoming, Minnesota, Iowa, and Tennessee and Wisconsin.